amitp-ai/Text_Summarization/MLOps/README.md

 1. Install all the dependencies using:
 `pip install -r requirements.txt`
 2. Install setup.py
 `pip install -e .`
-If want to create a wheel build and .tar that you can share with someone do, python setup.py sdist bdist_wheel
+If want to create a wheel build and .tar that you can share with someone, do `python setup.py sdist bdist_wheel`

 ## Transfer Data and SavedModels to/from S3 Bucket